DiannahWangura/Chicagocarcrush-Analysis-project/README.md

 ## Recommendations

 1. The City to put restrictions on vehicles allowed on roads to be below ten years
-2. The city lowers the speed limit during afternoon/rush hour or more patrol in the 30-40 mph zones.
+2. The City lowers the speed limit during afternoon/rush hour or more patrol in the 30-40 mph zones.
-3. The city should increase the traffic control devices to reduce accidents occurrences
+3. The City should increase the traffic control devices to reduce accidents occurrences